andrew/ultimate-awesome/README.md

 - [awesome-polyglot](https://github.com/joeld1/awesome-polyglot) - A curated list of (spoken) language learning resources and programming tools for people (programmers and non-programmers) learning foreign languages.
 - [awesome-foundation-models](https://github.com/John-Ge/awesome-foundation-models) - A library of foundation models in computer vision and multi-modal learning. .
 - [chatgpt-awesome](https://github.com/JornShen/chatgpt-awesome) - Chatgpt GitHub 项目指南.
+- [really-awesome-advent-of-code](https://github.com/jromero132/really-awesome-advent-of-code) - Advent of Code solutions, project templates, and developer utilities - a collection of really awesome resources related to the yearly Advent of Code challenge for programmers and problem solvers.
 - [awesome-specs](https://github.com/jugaadi/awesome-specs) - For all specs/protocols that are currently in use.
 - [awesome-solarpunk](https://github.com/Julian-1-2-3-4-5/awesome-solarpunk) - Ideas, tools, media and more to build and imagine a better and hopeful, but realistic: solarpunk future.
 - [awesome-test-time-adaptation](https://github.com/junha1125/awesome-test-time-adaptation) - Awesome-test-time-adaptation.